How To Grow Kangkong (AKA Water Spinach)

 For a leafy vegetable, kangkong also contains a fair amount of iron and protein.

-Kangkong has some medicinal applications.
+Kangkong also has some medicinal applications.
 This versatile veggie is rich in magnesium.
 Magnesium is a nutrient that helps to regulate blood sugar and blood pressure, and maintains healthy muscle and nerve function.
 This makes kangkong an excellent choice for people with diabetes.

 There are several ways you can grow kangkong: from seed in containers, from cuttings, and in water.